-- Laboratory: Attendance Requirement - Students must attend a minimum number of these sessions. - This course has learning outcomes and assessment that relate to laboratory skills, so it is a requirement that you achieve a satisfactory level of attendance at laboratory sessions.
+- Laboratory: There is a compulsory attendance requirement in this course. - This course has learning outcomes and assessment that relate to laboratory skills, so it is a requirement that you achieve a satisfactory level of attendance at laboratory sessions.
 Students who miss a laboratory session, and have grounds for special circumstances, will be provided alternative arrangements to meet these objectives & complete the assessment

 Course Assessment Requirements: